phetsims/natural-selection/doc/implementation-notes.md

 **Assertions**

-The sim makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
+The sim makes heavy use of `assert` and [AssertUtils](https://github.com/phetsims/phetcommon/blob/master/js/AssertUtils.js) to verify pre/post assumptions and perform type checking.
 This sim performs type-checking for almost all function arguments via `assert`.
 If you are making modifications to this sim, do so with assertions enabled via the `ea` query parameter.

 **Logging**